nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 });
 ```

 In this code, the `defineProperty` proxy trap returns `false` when `key` isn't a string and otherwise proceeds with the default behavior.
 When `Object.defineProperty()` is called with a key of `"name"`, it succeeds because the key is a string.
-When `Object.defineProperty()` is called with `nameSymbol`, then it throws an error because the `definePropert` trap returns `false`.
+When `Object.defineProperty()` is called with `nameSymbol`, then it throws an error because the `defineProperty` trap returns `false`.

 I> You can also have `Object.defineProperty()` silently fail by returning `true` and not calling `Reflect.defineProperty()`.
 That will suppress the error while not actually defining the property.